This post may contain affiliate links, please see the privacy policy for details.

 • This fruit was given the name ‘alligator pear’ in the early 1900s because of its bumpy green skin.
 Butter pear, calavo and avocado pear were other names.

 • There are more than 400 varieties of avocados, with the Hass being the most popular.
-Hass avocados are the most common kind in the store.
+Hass avocados are the most common kind at grocery stores.

 Chunky Guacamole FAQs